UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Related Works

 \section{Related Works}

-Table \ref{table_comparison} summarizes related works and compares UNet with existing UAV communication architectures, highlighting key features needed for designing a versatile system for heterogeneous applications.
+Table \ref{table_comparison} summarizes related work and compares the UNet with existing UAV communication architectures, highlighting the key features needed to design a versatile system for heterogeneous applications.
 Below, we discuss each work and its limitations.

 For single UAVs, researchers have proposed P2P architectures, while P2M and mesh architectures are discussed for multiple UAVs.
 Venkatesh \textit{et al.} \cite{Venkatesh2017} introduced a fully autonomous P2P communication architecture for video transfer to GCS using the TS832 wireless module.
 However, this is unsuitable for multiple UAVs, long-range, or IP networks.
-Multi-UAV communication architectures have been explored by others \cite{Chriki2019, Hong2016, Li2013, Singh2018, Hayat2015, Wang2018}.
+Multi-UAV communication architectures have been explored by others \cite{Chriki2019, Hong2016, Li2013, Singh2018, Hayat2015, Wang2018, silva2017}.
 For example, Singh \textit{et al.} \cite{Singh2018} proposed a relay-based architecture using the EDIMAX WAP module, where each module manually selects its next-hop routing.
-This is unreliable due to node dependency, lacking support for mesh topology and dynamic routing.
+This is unreliable due to node dependency and a lack of support for mesh topology and dynamic routing.
 Chriki \textit{et al.} \cite{Chriki2019} presented a star topology for bandwidth sharing, with GCS as the central node, but it does not support swarm networking or specify the wireless protocol.
 Similarly, Hong \textit{et al.} \cite{Hong2016} proposed an LTE-based architecture for control and non-payload communication, but it lacks mesh networking and relies on LTE infrastructure.
+Silva \textit{et al.} \cite{silva2017}, and Indu \textit{et al.}\cite{indu2024} proposed a multi-UAV architecture for scanning rocket impact areas and disaster response missions, respectively.
+In \cite{silva2017}, the architecture was designed based on XBee Pro 900HP S3B wireless modules, and on the other hand, \cite{indu2024} used the WiFi standard in their centralized and decentralized architectures.
+Their architecture application is limited to a specific application due to the usage of a single protocol and is not integrated with the infrastructure network.